 Understand auto-save feature

-When dealing with batch processing, automatic save of output data is mandatory.
-The engine behind the STUDIO implements a specific architecture to provide such feature.
+When dealing with batch processing, automatic saving of output data is mandatory.
+The engine behind the STUDIO implements a specific architecture to provide this feature.
 Each output type comes with its own save mechanism.
-In other words, each output type is responsible of defining:
+In other words, each output type is responsible for defining:

 • in which file format.

-This behavior is extensible to new data types which is very interesting for Ikomia plugins (out of scope here).
-Here is the list of compatible output types and their formats:
+This behavior can be extended to new data types, which is very interesting for Ikomia algorithms (out of scope here).
+Here is a list of compatible output types and their formats:

-In addition, the STUDIO provides convenient file organization and naming convention to ease further data analysis.
+In addition, the STUDIO provides convenient file organization and naming conventions to facilitate further data analysis.
 By default, the root save folder is located at $HOME/Ikomia/Workflows/.
 You can change this default location in the global preferences of Ikomia.

-In the previous section, we describe how to enable auto-save for a node.
+In the previous section, we described how to enable auto-save for a node.
 In that case, all outputs of this node will be saved at runtime.
 For those who want to customize this behavior, it is possible!
-Just follow this few steps:
+Just follow these steps:

 Auto-save property